Chemical Peel for Acne Scars

 Finding a doctor

 Visit "Find a dermatologic surgeon" and choose "Chemical Peels" from the dropdown menu.
+In 2013, ASDS dermatologists performed nearly 517,000 chemical peels, up from 414,000 in 2012.
 Because ASDS dermatologists are trained in a variety of the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient's condition.